freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

-At SecureDrop's heart is a pair of servers: the *Application (“App”) Server*, which runs the core SecureDrop software, and the *Monitor (“Mon”) Server*, which keeps track of the *Application Server* and sends out alerts if there's a problem.
+At SecureDrop's heart is a pair of servers: the *Application (“App”) Server*, which runs the core SecureDrop software, and the *Monitor (“Mon”) Server*, which keeps track of the Application Server and sends out alerts if there's a problem.
 These two servers run on dedicated hardware connected to a dedicated firewall appliance.
 They are typically located physically inside the newsroom, and must be physically located on-site within your organization's premises.

-- *Application Server*:
+- Application Server:
    An Ubuntu server running two segmented Tor hidden services.
-The *Source* connects to the *Source Interface*, a public-facing Tor *Onion Service*, to send messages and documents to the *Journalist*.
-The *Journalist* connects to the *Journalist Interface*, an `authenticated Tor *Onion Service*
+The Source connects to the Source Interface, a public-facing Tor Onion Service, to send messages and documents to the Journalist.
+The Journalist connects to the *Journalist Interface*, an `authenticated Tor Onion Service
    <https://community.torproject.org/onion-services/advanced/client-auth/>`__, to
-   download encrypted documents and respond to *Sources*.
+   download encrypted documents and respond to Sources.
-- *Monitor Server*:
+- Monitor Server:
-   An Ubuntu server that monitors the *Application Server* with `OSSEC <https://www.ossec.net/>`__ and sends email alerts.
+   An Ubuntu server that monitors the Application Server with `OSSEC <https://www.ossec.net/>`__ and sends email alerts.

 The servers connect to the network via a dedicated hardware firewall.